innovacy/Up/README.md

       "title": "",               // If set, will add this to the title of all pages, otherwise it will take the first header only
-      "lineBreaks": "original",  // Can be "gfm" for Github flavoured line breaks "anchorCharacter": "#"     // Is shown on links "noCache": false           // If set to true, the content will be created every time, by default the cache automatically recognizes a necessary update.
+      "lineBreaks": "original",  // Can be "gfm" for Github flavoured line breaks "anchorCharacter": "#"     // Is shown on links }
-      "cacheNoUpdates": false    // if set to true, no checks will be performed if a file was updated, once a md file was parsed.
-You will have to delete the cache manually.
-    }

 ### Custom modifications for all pages